elypia/.github/SUPPORT.md

 * Post the question on [StackOverflow](https://stackoverflow.com/).

 ## Security
-If your problem is security related, please go to the [security](SECURITY.md) document.
+If your problem is security related, please go to the [security](SECURITY.md) page.